Medical Billing & Coding/Office Administration

 Medical Billing & Coding / Office Administration students are able to pursure many career paths.
 Students may choose to intern according to their interest in billing, coding, front desk / reception or office administration.
 Past students have completed internships in doctors’, chiropractors’ and physical therapy offices.
 Other sites include: community health centers, hospitals, urgent care settings, nursing homes, and billing and coding companies.

-Medical Billing & Coding/Office Administration students who obtain verified training-related employment within 90-days of graduation are eligible to receive a Kindle Fire HD to access medical terminology and other work-related applications.
-The complete Tool Bonus Policy is outlined in the Student Orientation Booklet.
-Please see an Admissions Representative for information about the complete Tool Bonus policy.
+Each student receives a Chromebook for use throughout the program.
+Graduates who successfully enter verified training-related employment within 90 days, are eligible to keep the Chromebook.
+The Tool Bonus Policy is outlined in the Student Orientation Booklet.
+Please see an Admissions Representative for complete details on this tool policy.

 Faculty & Staff

 MTTI instructors are highly experienced health and administrative professionals that meet the standards of approval by the Massachusetts Office of Private Occupational School Education (OSE) within the Division of Professional Licensure (DPL) and the ACCSC (the Accrediting Commission of Career Schools and Colleges.)
 MTTI Instructors and Staff work together with Career Service Specialists to assist students in pursuing their career goals.

 Graduates who successfully complete the 900-hour program will receive a Medical Billing & Coding/Office Administration Diploma.
 Each of MTTI’s programs has been approved by the Massachusetts state education agency, and the ACCSC (the Accrediting Commission of Career Schools and Colleges.)